 Several developments and observations in the field of prosthetic surgery have led to the need for developing the NTT.

 First, studies revealed that regardless of how much the patient’s skin was cleaned and prepped before the surgery, bacteria remained present on the skin in very large numbers.
-Only a decrease in bacteria colony count was possible even when using the very best skin antiseptics such as alcohol and chorhexidine.
+Only a decrease in bacteria colony count was possible even when using the very best skin antiseptics such as alcohol and chlorhexidine.

-For several years Dr. Eid experimented with different ideas and concepts but it was not until he was having root canal, during which placement of the damaged tooth through a small whole in a rubber dam isolates the tooth from the rest of the mouth, that he came up with the idea of similarly isolating the incision during the penile implant procedure.
+For several years Dr. Eid experimented with different ideas and concepts but it was not until he was having root canal, during which placement of the damaged tooth through a small hole in a rubber dam isolates the tooth from the rest of the mouth, that he came up with the idea of similarly isolating the incision during the penile implant procedure.

 Penile Implant Surgery: Objectives and Strategy

 World-renowned urologist Dr. J. Francois Eid talks about his objectives and strategy when placing a penile implant or a penis pump for erectile dysfunction.